tildearrow/furnace/doc/4-instrument/fm.md

 ## FM

-FM synthesizers Furnace supports are for-operator, meaning it takes four oscillators to produce a single sound.
-Each operator is controlled by a dozen of sliders:
+FM synthesizers Furnace supports are four-operator, meaning it takes four oscillators to produce a single sound.
+Each operator is controlled by a dozen sliders:

 - [Attack Rate (AR)] - determines the rising time for the sound.
 The bigger the value, the faster the attack.
 (0-31 range)
 - [Decay Rate (DR)]- Determines the diminishing time for the sound.
 The higher the value, the shorter the decay.
 It's the initial amplitude decay rate.
 (0-31 range)